balubhasuran/DDx_CaseReports/README.md

 ### Download and Contribution

-You can download the **PMC-Patients** dataset and submit your models at the following link:
+You can download the **PMC-Patients** dataset from the following link:
 [https://pmc-patients.github.io/](https://pmc-patients.github.io/)

 ---